 Are you forming a new LLC, but going it alone with the DIY route is unappealing to you?
-Thankfully, services like Incorporate.com and LegalZoom exist for just that reason, to help you with LLC formation and many other business services.

 With this Incorporate.com vs LegalZoom comparison, you’ll find the information you need laid out in a convenient manner.
-By reviewing their commonalities and differences, I hope this helps make your decision a bit easier.
+By reviewing their commonalities and differences, we hope this helps make your decision a bit easier.

-7 Things They Have In Common
+6 Things They Have In Common

-- One of the best selling points for these companies is the customer service.
+2) Customer Support: One of the best selling points for these companies is the customer service.
 Instead of spending hours digging around on your own whenever you have a question or concern, you can simply email or call them to get your issues resolved quickly.

-- Both of these providers offer strong guarantees to back up their services.
+3) Guaranteed Services: Both of these providers offer strong guarantees to back up their services.
 LegalZoom has a satisfaction guarantee which states that if you’re unhappy for any reason, they will refund the fees you paid them.
 Incorporate.com has a Corporate Compliance Guarantee which says they’ll pay you up to $75,000 if they make a mistake while filing your formation documents.

-- If experience matters to you, both of these companies have plenty of it.
+4) Experience: If experience matters to you, both of these companies have plenty of it.
 LegalZoom has served millions of customers, while Incorporate.com has been open since the 19th century.

-- LegalZoom and Incorporate.com both offer many additional services that you may find convenient after your formation.
+5) Additional Services: LegalZoom and Incorporate.com both offer many additional services that you may find convenient after your formation.
 Whether you need registered agent service or EIN obtainment, they can provide these and many more services.

-- Incorporate.com and LegalZoom have tremendous amounts of free learning tools on their websites.
+6) Educational: Incorporate.com and LegalZoom have tremendous amounts of free learning tools on their websites.
 If you want to know more about taxation issues, compliance requirements, etc., the information you’re looking for is right at your fingertips.